 To achieve the best dynamic performance, the clock source driving the CLK input must be free of jitter.
-Isolate the ADC clock from any digital circuitry with buffers, as with the clock tree shown in Figure 25.
+Isolate the ADC clock from any digital circuitry with buffers, as with the clock tree shown in Figure 34.
+The gates used in the clock tree must be capable of operating at frequencies much higher than those used if added jitter is to be prevented.